pletourneau-lsmc/LSMC_Excel/README.md

 ### Challenges in Simulation-Based Pricing
 - Issues in Pricing
 - Issues in Model Calibration
+- General computer limit issues

 ### Advanced Concepts in Least-Square Monte Carlo
-- Initial State Dispersion
+- Initial State Dispersion (ISD)
 - Homogeneity and Multi-Strike Pricing
 - Markov Property and Multi-Maturity Pricing
+- Bootstrapping
+- ISD and Greeks
+- ISD and model parameters
+- Gygantic calibration setup
+- How to use our output

+## How to use our product